External IRBs Heading link

 Current options for external IRB review of research to be conducted at UIC include:

-- National Cancer Institute – Central IRB (NC CIRB)
+- National Cancer Institute – Central IRB (NCI CIRB)

 - Single IRB Review/Reliance